arribajuan/50-days-of-python/day02/README.md

-# Day 2 - Strings to Integers
+# Day 2 - Convert Add

 Write a function called convert_add that takes a list of strings as an argument and converts it to integers and sums the list.